zeeman-effect/maiar-ai/website/docs/05-core-utilities/runtime.md

 const plugins = runtime.getPlugins();
 ```

-### 2. Model Service
+### 2. Model Manager

-The runtime maintinas a registry of all configured models and their capabilities:
+The runtime maintains a registry of all configured models and their capabilities:

 ```typescript
 // Capabilities are accessed through the runtime.operations